 SBB CFF FFS

-New Headquarter, BernIn the Renaissance an era in which architecture was regarded as the highest expression of the alma mater the roles of architect, artist, and sculptor were united.
-A comparable, though deliberately restrained and contemporary, holistic approach characterises the construction of the two SBB office buildings.
+During the Renaissance — that era in which architecture was regarded as the highest form of expression of the alma mater — the roles of architect, artist, and sculptor were united.
+A similar, though contemporarily restrained and holistic attitude characterizes the construction of the two SBB office buildings.

-The defining feature of their appearance is a suspended, movable façade made of coloured glass lamellas that envelops the buildings like a garment.
-Around 1,800 lamellas respond to the position of the sun, weather conditions, and light intensity, continuously adjusting to create optimal spatial and working conditions.
-As a result, the buildings’ appearance is in constant transformation throughout the day and across the seasons.
+The central element of their appearance is the suspended, movable façade made of colored glass fins called “GIRASOLE,” which wraps around the building volumes like a garment.
+Around 1,800 fins respond to the position of the sun, weather conditions, and incoming light, adjusting themselves to ensure an optimal indoor and working climate.
+As a result, the buildings’ appearance changes continuously — over the course of the day as well as throughout the year.

-The façade design is based on just five metallic colour tones.
-Spanning all five storeys, these tones form a meandering colour composition that wraps around both buildings, with no identical colour combinations ever meeting.
+The façade design is based on just five metallic color tones.
+Across all five stories, these unfold into a meandering color composition that encircles both buildings, without identical color combinations ever touching.

 Architect: Lussi & Halter Architekten, Luzern